allebd/andela_alc_project1/README.md

-# A basic site in as an android app
+# A basic site as an android app